 The top resolutions that people often adopt, and then quickly abandon, include Lose weight; Get Fit; Cut back on alcohol; Quit smoking; Get more sleep; Enjoy life more; Spend time with family and friends; Learn something new; Volunteer; Travel and Get organized.
-Apparently less than half of those who make resolutions are still on target by mid year so here are some tips to help you stay on track this year including how acupuncture and my webinars can help you achieve many of these goals and more.
+Apparently less than half of those who make resolutions are still on target by mid year so here are some tips to help you stay on track this year including how Chinese medicine and my webinars can help you achieve many of these goals and more.

 You make resolutions for a reason; if you didn’t think you would benefit from them then you wouldn’t be resolving to attempt them.
 All of these resolutions are interrelated, as is all of life.
 If you start with one you may just find that you’ll be accomplishing them all.
 Show your commitment to your resolutions by starting with your resolution to Learn something new and watch one of my webinars today where you can learn the secrets to gaining more energy, detoxing safely, losing weight easily and better understanding how your thoughts affect your body.